k0ral/hbro/README.rst

 - javascript's ``window.open`` requests open in the same window instead of spawning a new one;
 - toggling to source mode reloads current webpage (which may be undesired)

-Patches or suggestions are welcome to deal with the following issues.
+Patches or suggestions to deal with these issues are welcome.

 License